Arthur Calwell: Racial views

 Calwell believed himself to be free of personal prejudice against people of other races while believing that they should exist in separation.
 This is reflected by Calwell's comments in his 1972 memoirs Be Just and Fear Not in which he maintained his view that non-European people should not be allowed to settle in Australia.
 He wrote:

 I am proud of my white skin, just as a Chinese is proud of his yellow skin, a Japanese of his brown skin, and the Indians of their various hues from black to coffee-coloured.
 Anybody who is not proud of his race is not a man at all.
 And any man who tries to stigmatise the Australian community as racist because they want to preserve this country for the white race is doing our nation great harm...
 I reject, in conscience, the idea that Australia should or ever can become a multi-racial society and survive.

 Speaking regarding the incident involving Lorenzo Gamboa, when a questioner brought up his U.S. citizenship for consideration, Calwell responded "If we let in any U.S. citizen we will have to admit U.S. negroes.
 I don't think any mothers and fathers want to see that."

 Between 1945 and 1952, an Australian brigade served as part of the British Commonwealth Occupation Force in Japan.
 In 1948, Calwell announced that no Japanese war brides would be allowed to settle in Australia, stating "it would be the grossest act of public indecency to permit any Japanese of either sex to pollute Australia" while relatives of deceased Australian soldiers were alive.

-During the war, many non-white refugees, Chinese, Malays, Indonesians and Filipinos, arrived in Australia, but Calwell controversially sought to have them all deported.

 Of Indigenous Australians, Calwell wrote: "If any people are homeless in Australia today, it is the Aboriginals.
 They are the only non-European descended people to whom we owe any debt.
 Some day, I hope, we will do justice to them."